Lawrence Tynes: Kansas City Chiefs (2001–2002)

 Signed as an undrafted free agent, Tynes spent the first two seasons with the Chiefs but only on their practice squad.

 Scottish Claymores (2002)

-Tynes spent a short period of time with the Scottish Claymores of NFL Europe during 2002.
+The Kansas City Chiefs allocated Tynes to NFL Europe in the Spring of 2002.
+Tynes spent the spring season with the Scottish Claymores of NFL Europe during 2002.
+Tynes made 9-12 FG's handling all FG's outside of 40 yards.

 Ottawa Renegades (2002–2003)

-After his departure from the Claymores, Tynes signed for the Renegades organization in the Canadian Football League.
+After his departure from the Claymores, Tynes signed for the Renegades organization in the Canadian Football League.Tynes was named 1st Team All-Pro in the CFL for the 2003 season after leading the CFL in field goals made and scoring.
+2003: 51-62 FG's, long of 59, 198pts.

 Second stint with the Kansas City Chiefs (2004–2006)

 Tynes re-signed for the Chiefs and was ready to be the next full-time kicker for the team.
 During the 2004 season, he converted 17 field goals out of 23 opportunities.
 In 2005, he made 27 field goals out of 33 opportunities.
 In 2006, he made 24 field goals out of 31 opportunities.